 La Crosse Archery updated their guidelines during their closure.
 Photo Credit: La Crosse Archery

 La Crosse Archery recently closed for two weeks because of a COVID-19 outbreak at their shop that infected and/or exposed the entire staff.
-Rosenthal and Schmidt closed the store so their employees could quarantine, and hired a cleaning service to deep-clean and disinfect the building with UV light.
+Rosenthal closed the store so their employees could quarantine, and hired a cleaning service to deep-clean and disinfect the building with UV light.

 During the closure, they also evaluated their guidelines and imposed new procedures to better protect employees and customers.
 “Prior to our closure, we weren’t as diligent regarding mask-wearing on the range,” Rosenthal said.
 “Since being ill, we’ve gotten religious in this regard and require masks.
 Period.
 This is for the safety of our customers and staff.”